How do you find value-aligned talent without compromising on quality or diversity?

-Company culture is largely subjective, and when viewed as something that must be ‘fit in’ to, can result in unfair outcomes as a result of bias.
+Company culture is largely subjective, and when viewed as something that must be ‘fit into’ ,this can result in unfair outcomes as a result of bias.

-If your organization is made up of a fairly harmonious team, then chances are, your culture will be reflective of this dominant demographic - and anyone outside of this will be penalized.
+If your organization is made up of a fairly homogeneous team, then chances are, your culture will be reflective of this dominant demographic - and anyone outside of this will be (albeit subconsciously) penalized.

-We’re looking for people who value the ways in which our organization works.
+You’re looking for people who value the ways in which your non-profit works.

 Make sure you’re attracting value-aligned candidates

 Values based recruitment starts with sourcing.
 Your job ads will be the first touchpoint for most candidates - so make sure you get your organization’s values across.

 At Applied, we embedded our values into our job descriptions in two ways…

 1 - Treat values like skills that are needed to perform in the job